kedacore/keda-docs/content/docs/2.0/concepts/scaling-deployments.md

   scaleTargetRef:
     deploymentName: {deployment-name} # must be in the same namespace as the ScaledObject
     containerName: {container-name}  #Optional.
 Default: deployment.spec.template.spec.containers[0]
   pollingInterval: 30            # Optional.
 Default: 30 seconds
   cooldownPeriod:  300           # Optional.
 Default: 300 seconds
   minReplicaCount: 0             # Optional.
 Default: 0
   maxReplicaCount: 100           # Optional.
 Default: 100
-  hpaConfig:           # Optional.
+  horizontalPodAutoscalerConfig: # Optional.
 If not set, KEDA won't scale based on resource utilization
     resourceMetrics:
       name: cpu/memory # Name of the resource to be targeted
       target: